 The CMS Inpatient PC Pricer is normally posted by CMS one to two months after the Inpatient Prospective Payment System rule goes into effect each October 1.
-The version that is available on January 1, 2018 remains in effect through December 31, 2018, unless the Alaska Workers' Compensation Division publishes notice a new version is in effect.
+The version that is available on January 1, 2018 remains in effect, unless the Alaska Workers' Compensation Division publishes notice a new version is in effect.
 Besides the PC Pricer software, two additional elements are required to determine a payment: